samuelrawrs/instagram-comment-scraper/README.md

 # instagram-comment-scraper
 Attempting to obtain comments from an instagram post and visualizing the data.

+edit: 24/3/2023 - I've not implemented the bot checking on the users who have commented but might do it next time.
+It'll probably be something simple like filtering users as valid or not based on their number of followers/following.
+Would be great if I had access to their account creation date.

 more details are in the [python notebook]([url](https://github.com/samuelrawrs/instagram-comment-scraper/blob/main/instagram-comment-scraper.ipynb)) but here's a sneak peek: